-Transport for NSW will carry out urgent natural disaster recovery work on the Kings Highway at Clyde Mountain.
-As part of this work, the Kings Highway at Clyde Mountain will be closed from Tuesday 31 August until early December, weather permitting.
+Transport for NSW is carrying out urgent natural disaster recovery work on the Kings Highway at Clyde Mountain.
+As part of this work, there will be traffic changes on the Kings Highway at Clyde Mountain.

 Since 2019 there have been multiple Natural Disaster declarations in Eurobodalla Shire for storm, flood and bushfire events.
 These disasters have highlighted the need for the state road network to be safe and reliable and to ensure that roadside maintenance is adequate.

-Transport for NSW will remove these trees under full road closure of the Kings Highway at Clyde Mountain.
-The closures will be in place from late August to early December 2021, weather permitting.
+Transport for NSW has now removed these trees under full road closure of the Kings Highway at Clyde Mountain.

-There is an extensive program of improvement work planned on the Kings Highway including safety treatments and slope stabilisation.
+An extensive program of improvement work will continue on the Kings Highway including safety treatments and slope stabilisation.
 Where possible, some of this work will be carried out during the full road closure to minimise future impact.

 This will improve safety for motorists by removing roadside hazards, improve safety for workers and improve security of the road network by reducing the likelihood of unplanned closures.

 Kings Highway updated closure schedule - Clyde Mountain Natural Disaster Recovery work.

 Kings Hwy, Clyde Mt closure, Natural Disaster Recovery work